SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Additional Cooking

-(Additional cooking time can be made up to twice within 10 minutes - 40 minutes while the machine is still hot.
+If the jam doesn't set firmly enough, repeat steps 6-9.
+(Additional cooking time can be done up to twice within 10 minutes - 40 minutes while the machine is still hot.
 The timer will start again from 1 minute by pressing the Timer button as required.)

 Tips

-• Timer only sets the duration of the cooking time.
+- Timer only sets the duration of the cooking time.
 (Default: 2 hours)

-• Jam will continue to set as it cools.
-Be careful not to over cook.
+- Jam will continue to set as it cools.
+Be careful not to overcook.

-• Jam can be burned if it is left in the bread pan.
+- Jam can be burned if it is left in the bread pan.

-• Put the finished jam into the container as soon as possible.
+- Put the finished jam into the container as soon as possible.
+Take care not to burn yourself when you take out the jam.

-• Store the jam in a cool, dark place.
-Due to the lower levels of sugar the shelf life is not as long as shop bought varieties.
+- Store the jam in a cool, dark place.
+Due to the lower levels of sugar, the shelf life is not as long as shop-bought varieties.
 Once open, refrigerate and consume shortly after opening.

 Cleaning & Care